Skip to content

 - $\mathrm{PSDF}$ is the matrix of the sensitivity of the network element flow to each phase shift transformer tap angle change,

-> **_NOTE:_** When fast mode is enabled, those matrices aren't calculated explicitely, and both sensitivity analysis and flow partitioning is done "at once".
+> **_NOTE:_** When *DIRECT_SENSITIVITY_BASED* flow partitioner is used, those matrices aren't calculated explicitly, and both sensitivity analysis and flow partitioning is done "at once".

 > As a result, PTDF and PSDF matrices cannot be reported anymore.